aiven/aiven-docs/docs/platform/howto/list-billing.md

 ---
-title: Billing and payments
+title: Payment methods
 ---

-Browse through instructions for common Aiven platform tasks related to billing.
+You can add payment methods to your organization that you use across your different [billing groups](/docs/platform/concepts/billing-groups) to pay for your Aiven services.